Vasil1001/rently-reactjs/README.md

 # rently-reactjs
-Project 3 as part of the React Front to Back udemy course
+Project 3 of the 'React Front to Back 2022' Udemy course

 Work in progress, check it out at: https://rently-marketplace.netlify.app/